-Hawaii Family Leave Law - You have the right to receive up to 4 weeks of unpaid, job-protected leave for the birth or adoption of your child, or to care for your child, parent/in-law, sibling, spouse or reciprocal beneficiary, grandparent/in-law, or grandchild with a serious health condition.
+Hawaii Family Leave Law - You have the right to receive up to 4 weeks of unpaid, job-protected leave for the birth or adoption of your child, or to care for your child, parent, sibling, spouse or reciprocal beneficiary with a serious health condition.
 You are eligible only if you have at least 6 consecutive months of service, and your employer has 100 or more employees.
 Accrued paid leaves may be substituted for any part of the 4-week period.
-If your employer provides for paid sick leave, you may use 10 days of your accrued and available sick leave per year unless a collective bargaining agreement provides for more
+If your employer provides for paid sick leave, you may use 10 days of your accrued and available sick leave per year unless a collective bargaining agreement provides for more than 10 days.